yol/napi-python/README.md

 Access
 ------

-Please sign up at the [Maluuba Developer Site](http://developer.maluuba.com) and apply for access.
+Please sign up at the [Maluuba Developer Site](http://developer.maluuba.com) to receive access.
-We are currently in an alpha stage right now, and giving out API keys to interested third parties.
-Once you have been approved, you will receive an API key that you can use with this client.
+Once you sign up, you will receive an API key that you can use with this client.

 Installation
 ------------